BytingBitz/pyscrapify/readme.md

 # Indeed.com-Organisation-Review-Scraper

 ***
-About:
+# About:
 ---
-This tool was built simply because I could not find a currently functional tool for pulling Indeed.com organisational review data.
+This tool was built simply because I could not find a currently functional tool for pulling Indeed.com and Seek.com organisational review data.
 This project also represents my first dive into scraping data from websites and it was a very valuable learning opportunity.

-Data collected from Indeed.com for each organisation review:
+Data collected from Indeed.com & Seek.com for each organisation review:

 * Rating: The 1-5 star rating.
 * Position: The specified job title.